-Surely, the Congress realizes that after having failed to take any definite action on this subject in the last ten years, to fail to pass this bill would amount to an endorsement of private business setting up an entirely new status of discrimination throughout the nation.
-Cities like Atlanta might slip backwards.
+Surely, the Congress realizes that after having failed to take any definite action on this subject in the last ten years, to fail to pass the bill would amount to an endorsement of private business setting up an entirely new status of discrimination throughout the nation, Cities like Atlanta might slip backwards.
 Hotels and restaurants that have already taken this issue upon themselves and opened their doors might find it convenient to go back to the old status.
-Failure by Congress to take definite action at this time is by inference an endorsement of the right of private business to practice racial discrimination and, in my opinion, would start the same old round of squabbles and demonstrations that we have had in the past.
+Failure by Congress to take definite action at this time is by inference an en-dorsement of the right of pri-vate business to practice ra-cial discrimination and, in my opinion, would start the same old round of squabbles and dem-onstrations that we have had in the past.